Involuntary euthanasia

-Involuntary euthanasia occurs when euthanasia is performed on a person who would be able to provide informed consent, but does not, either because they do not want to die, or because they were not asked.
+Involuntary euthanasia, typically regarded as a type of murder, occurs when euthanasia is performed on a person who would be able to provide informed consent, but does not, either because they do not want to die, or because they were not asked.

 Involuntary euthanasia is contrasted with voluntary euthanasia (euthanasia performed with the patient's consent) and non-voluntary euthanasia (when the patient is unable to give informed consent, for example when a patient is comatose or a child).
-Involuntary euthanasia is widely opposed and is regarded as a crime in all legal jurisdictions, although it has been legal in the past in some jurisdictions, notably Nazi Germany.
+Involuntary euthanasia is widely opposed and is regarded as a crime in all legal jurisdictions.
+Involuntary euthanasia has been practiced in the past, notably in Nazi Germany, where many of the perpetrators were tried, convicted, and executed following World War II.
 Reference to it or fear of it is sometimes used as a reason for not changing laws relating to voluntary euthanasia.

 History of involuntary euthanasia

 United States

 Euthanasia became a subject of public discussion in the United States at the turn of the 20th century.
 Felix Adler, a prominent educator and scholar, issued the first authoritative call in 1891 for the provision of lethal drugs to terminally ill patients who requested to die.
 In 1906, Ohio considered a law to legalize such a form of euthanasia, but it did not make it out of committee.
 While much of the debate focused on voluntary euthanasia, other calls for involuntary euthanasia were vocalized as well.
-In 1900, W. Duncan McKim, a New York physician and author published a book titled “Heredity and Human Progress.”
-This book suggested that people with severe inherited defects, including mentally handicapped people, epileptics, habitual drunks and criminals, should be given a quick and painless death by carbonic gas.
+In 1900, W. Duncan McKim, a New York physician and author published a book titled Heredity and Human Progress.
+This book suggested that people with severe inherited defects, including mentally handicapped people, epileptics, habitual drunks and criminals, should be given a quick and painless death by "carbonic gas".

 In January 1938, the National Society for the Legalization of Euthanasia was formed, and was renamed the Euthanasia Society of America (ESA) later that year.
 It advocated for the legalization of euthanasia in the United States, primarily by lobbying state legislators.
 Many prominent ESA members advocated for involuntary euthanasia of people with mental disabilities, including Ann Mitchell, a former asylum patient and main financial supporter of the ESA until her suicide in 1942.
 Ann Mitchell is also credited with structuring the ESA as a eugenics project.
 ESA’s first president was Charles Potter, an ex-Baptist minister who advocated for coercive eugenic sterilization and involuntary euthanasia.